dokku/blog/docs/2021/dokku-0.24.0.md

 If parallelism is needed for a specific command, please file an issue to get it added :)

+## Upgrading

+As with every upgrade, please see the [0.24.0 migration guide](/docs/appendices/0.24.0-migration-guide.md) for more information on upgrading to 0.24.0.

 ## The Next Minor Release

 Our next release will continue on the [16 outstanding 1.0 issues](https://github.com/dokku/dokku/milestone/16).
 We hope to knock out a few of these, especially those related to Dockerfile and ports handling.
 We encourage folks to take a peak at them and help investigate bugs, come up with work plans, or contribute PRs where possible to help bring us over the finish line.